Measuring what matters to make every call, app, and AI interaction dependable

 Some AI note-taking apps require a full meeting recording to generate a meeting summary.
 If you don’t want your meeting recorded, look for a tool that doesn’t require it — for instance, Zoom AI Companion can generate a meeting summary without recording the meeting.

-While AI Companion has delivered reliable, accurate AI meeting summaries for those on eligible paid Zoom plans, note-taking with AI Companion is about to get even better with My Notes (expected October 2025), the ability to bring AI Companion to third-party meetings (available September 2025), and much more.
-With My Notes, you'll be able to take your own notes alongside your meeting, and AI Companion will enhance them with the meeting summary for a more complete context of your meeting.
+With My Notes, you'll be able to take your own notes alongside your meeting, and AI Companion can enhance them with the meeting transcript for a more complete context of your meeting.

 If you have an eligible paid Zoom plan, you already have access to AI Companion (if you don’t have an eligible plan, you can upgrade today).
 You may need to ask your Zoom administrator to turn on some features.